River surfing: Upstream river waves

-An upstream river wave is a phenomenon that looks similar to tidal bores, but is caused by ocean swells instead of tides.
+An upstream river wave is a phenomenon with a similar appearance to tidal bores, but is, just like a coastal wave, caused by ocean swells instead of tides.
 Similar to tidal bores, they form in the ocean and travel up the river.
-The Urumea river is an example of a well-known upstream river wave.

 Building river surf waves

 River surfing is gaining popularity around the world.
 Boise Whitewater Park's Wave Technician, Paul Primus, shares the dual benefit of installing recreational river features to replace dangerous low head dams everywhere.
-Learn more about how building river surf waves can help save lives in Paul Primus' TEDx Talk.
+Building river surf waves can also help save lives.

+Replacing old low head dams with river recreation features can have many benefits - low head dam hazard abatement, river navigability, fish passage, flood mitigation, sediment transport, river blight removal, diversion infrastructure modernization, significant economic impact, provision of swiftwater training facilities, public health benefits, and introduce opportunities to help reduce regional youth drowning rates.

 Safety

 Dangers associated with river surfing is hypothermia, drowning and blunt trauma.
+A significant and serious hazard are stainers, or logs in the river that can cause surfers to get pinned or become entangled.
+Board strikes to the head can cause injuries.
 If the water is cool, the surfer may dress in a wetsuit, neoprene boots and gloves.
 Even if the temperature is high, it is recommended to use footwear in order to avoid cuts from rocks in the river.
 Care should also be taken not to stand on the river floor where the water is moving.
-Some choose not to use a leg rope ("leash") since there is a potential for the rope to get hung up in rocks, which can cause drowning if the surfer is unable to reach the hook-and-loop fastener due to strong currents.
+Leg entrapment may occur.
+Some choose not to use a leg rope ("leash") since there is a potential for the leash to get hung up in rocks, which can cause drowning if the surfer is unable to reach the hook-and-loop fastener due to strong currents.
 Depending on the river, it may also be appropriate to use a personal flotation device and helmet.
 To reduce danger, the surfer should also train specifically on swimming technique for rivers.
 When falling, one should try to fall as "flat" as possible so as not to hit rocks lying on the bottom of the river.
 If the surfing is done with the help of water ski rope or other type of rope fixed to shore, there should be at least one person on shore with a knife, scissors or other cutting tools available in case the rope needs to be cut for safety reasons, for example if the surfer gets tangled in the rope.
 River surfing is not risk free, and there have been deaths.